 Marcus A. Nannini, 2022 Editor’s Choice Award Winner, The Readers House Magazine, London, England.
 June 2, 2022.
 Winner, 2019 NON FICTION BOOK OF THE YEAR.
 Winner, 2020 NON FICTION BOOK OF THE YEAR-HISTORY CATEGORY.
 Winner, OVERALL GRAND PRIZE NON FICTION BOOK 2021-2022.

 15-year-old Sam had been told all he had to do was reach the United States and money would come to him as if by magic.
 Disappointed but not discouraged his first job was as a shoeshine boy; he had faith in himself.

 Sam climbed the ladder at the Union Pacific Railroad, each time earning a little more than before and in 1911 struck out on his own.
 By 1929 he owned one of the largest road construction companies in the Midwest, on his sway to becoming an international philanthropist.
 He shared his wealth with individuals, towns, and charities from Italy to California.

-No person could imagine the consequences when teenaged Silvio Nannini borrowed $2,000 from his future father-in-law, enabling him to bid arrivederci to Italy in 1905.
-Silvio had been denied the hand in marriage of Giaconda, the love of his life, because he lacked financial stability.
+No person could imagine the consequences when teenage Silvio Nannini borrowed $2,000 from his future father-in-law, enabling him to bid arrivederci to Italy in 1905.
+Silvio had been denied the hand in marriage of Giaconda, the love of his life because he lacked financial stability.
 High school degree in hand, he left everything and everyone he knew to make his fortune in America, hoping he may one day return and marry her.

 Before leaving Ellis Island he was hired by the Union Pacific Railroad.
 He was employed as a “Boot Black” on UP’s intercontinental train routes.
 The UP changed his name to “Sam” and misspelled his surname as “Nanini.”
 Both stayed with him for the rest of his life.